integrativemodeling/saxsmerge_benchmark/README.md

 ## Running the benchmark:

-Just run `test_benchmark.py`.
-You need gnuplot.
-The benchmark will run saxs merge on all test systems in the `input/` folder.
+Just run `test/test_benchmark.py`.
+You need gnuplot if you want to make plots.
+The benchmark will run saxs
+merge on all test systems in the `input/` folder.
 All inputs contain an experimental SAXS profile.
 Some of them contain a PDB structure, whose SAXS profile is computed using FoXS and crysol.
 Comparisons are then also made using